 * Merck to buy Idenix, Analog to buy Hittite

-* Apple may see heavy action following stock split
+* Apple sees heavy trading following stock split

-* CBOE Volatility index at lowest level since Feb '07
+* CBOE Volatility index near lowest since Feb '07

 By Ryan Vlastelica